evgx81/Mathematical-Statistics/README.md

-# MATLAB-Projects
+# Mathematical-Statistics
-A little repository of some laboratory works about mathematical statistics.
+This repository contains laboratory works about mathematical statistics which are solved with Matlab.